Codewithmohit56/Portofolio/README.md

 ## Protfolio

-This is a portfolio website project that showcases the work and skills of an individual or organization.
+This is a portfolio website project that showcases the work and skills.
 Below are the details of the project structure and its contents.

 ## Project Structure